 Do you want to write a cookbook, publish your original food recipes online, or share recipes with friends?
-No matter which of these you have in mind, when it comes to writing your original food recipes you need to give your reader every opportunity for success.
-Make your recipes easy to write and easy to follow by using these 10 recipe writing tips.
+No matter which of these you have in mind, when it comes to writing your original food recipes, you need to give your reader every opportunity for success.
+Make your recipes easy to write an easy to follow by using these 10 recipe writing tips.

 1. Document Your Original Recipe as You Make It

 I keep a pad of large, unlined paper in the kitchen for taking notes about how I prepare a recipe I’m about to write.
 The notes I take are the first draft of my finished written recipe.
 I write these notes in the order of the steps that go into making the recipe.
 This first draft is the most accurate picture I can show you of how I go about creating an original recipe.
 You can see that I cross out items and rewrite them as I experiment, and that the paper collects bits of stray ingredients while the ink smears under wet hands.
 These notes are the free-form record of a real time kitchen event.
 They eventually come to contain all the information I need in order to write a recipe that others can follow with success.

 2. Be Specific About Ingredient Measurements and Forms